thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 JSX.

 An important feature of React and JSX is that a component can have many children but only one parent.
-I found this a confusing until I realized it's the exact same logic HTML has, where each element must be inside other elements, and can have many children.
+I found this a confusing until I realized it's the same logic HTML has, where each element must be inside other elements and can have many children.

 --- image of HTML ---